amaljohn2304/AutoR-Encoder-DeepSea-Image-Enhancement-/README.md

 # AutoR-Encoder-DeepSea-Image-Enhancement
 Enhances underwater images using a model built based on auto encoder architecture.
+The model was trained on a set of 2000 pairs of clear and disturbed images taken underwater.
+Several other methods such as BPDFHE, CLAHE, MSRCR were implemented for a comparative analysis.
+The quantitative analysis wereperformed and presented through values succh as PSNR, SSIM and MSE scores.
+The model is strictly designed for shallow waters as deeper waters would cause extreme lack of light and therefore images would be virtually colourless.

 Dataset: https://drive.google.com/drive/folders/1ZEql33CajGfHHzPe1vFxUFCMcP0YbZb3?usp=sharing